klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 Textures can also be baked by 3D programs.
 In this process, information are calculated and stored in a texture.
-This technique can be used to improve the performance of a real-time applications if the lighting situation never changes.
+This technique can be used to improve the performance of a real-time application if the lighting situation never changes.
 The 3D program can pre-calculate the lighting situation once and write the results for each object into textures.
 After that, the textures are applied to the 3D objects.
-The scene does not require any light sources anymore since all information about shadows and surface brightnesses are already included in the textures on the objects.
+The scene does not require any light sources any more since all information about shadows and surface brightnesses are already included in the textures on the objects.
 Since the baking algorithm can use a raytracing renderer, the baked results can be more realistic than the real-time version.
 Real-time render engines only use approximations of light effects, e.g. to calculate shading and shadows.
 In comparison to this, raytracing algorithms simulate individual rays of lights with their reflections and refractions to obtain realistic lighting information.